Caregiver - Direct Support Professional (DSP) - CLS

 At UCPLA we are dedicated to the people we serve, and we are here to support them during this challenging time.
 If you or someone you know is looking for a job, or have been displaced from a job as a result of current events and are in need of employment, we would be thrilled to connect with you.

 Are you looking for meaningful work?
-Do you have a passion for making a difference in people's lives?
-If so, then UCPLA is the company for you.
-When you join the UCPLA team, you help us bring independence to adults with developmental and intellectual disabilities.
-We offer competitive starting salaries, Paid Time Off, Referral Bonus Plan, and Retirement Plan to part-time employees.
+Are you passionate about making a difference?
+If so, then UCPLA is the company for you!
+When you join UCPLA, you help us promote independence for adults with developmental and intellectual disabilities.
+We offer competitive starting salaries, Paid Sick Leave, and Referral Bonus Plan to part-time staff.

 United Cerebral Palsy of Los Angeles, Ventura & Santa Barbara Counties (UCPLA) is hiring a Direct Support Professional (DSP) to provide personal assistance to adults with developmental disabilities to live full and dignified lives.
 As a DSP, you provide support in the person’s own home and out in the community, typically with one person at a time.
 Our DSPs have the unique opportunity to build a rewarding career and to develop caring relationships with the people they work with.